Frequently Asked Questions

 The U4 to U10 teams play all their games at the Scugog Soccer fields in Port Perry, located at 16700 Old Simcoe Road, approx. 1 km north of Reach Road (See the Maps Page).
 U4, U5 and U6 play on the micro fields (60' x 90'), U7, U8, on a slightly large field (90' x 120') and the U9 & U10 on the mini size fields (120' x 180').
 U11 and older kids play in Uxbridge and Scugog on three quarter size fields (150' x 240')

 All Scugog home games are played at the Scugog Soccer Fields which is located at 16700 Old Simcoe Road, Port Perry

 I'm thinking about getting involved as a coach - what training do you provide?

-The Club sponsors and reimbuses its Coaches for OSA coaching clinics.
+The Club sponsors and reimbuses its Coaches for OS coaching clinics.

-The SSA provides a pre season information session for all new and returning house league & traveling coaches in May.
+A pre season information session for all new and returning house league & traveling coaches is held in May.
 Please check the Events Page and/or the Coaches Page for information (dates, times and locations of clinics and meetings).